marijnh/Eloquent-JavaScript/04_data.md

 {{index "this binding"}}

 Interestingly, even though the call to `toUpperCase` does not pass any arguments, the function somehow has access to the string `"Doh"`, the value whose property we called.
-How this works is described in [Chapter ?](object#obj_methods).
+You'll find out how this works in [Chapter ?](object#obj_methods).

 Properties that contain functions are generally called _methods_ of the value they belong to, as in "`toUpperCase` is a method of a string".